fleutot/hex/readme.txt

 - build with "make asp"
 - run with "./average_shortest_path

-Hex game human vs human"
+Hex game:
 - build with "make hex"
-- run with "./hex_h2h n", with n the board size.
+- run with "./hex n", with n the board size.